 Don’t let these simple Apple Shortbread Bars fool you!
 While they are “just a bar” they are quite possibly the most amazing apple dessert you’ll ever taste.

-But when it comes to this Apple Crumble Bar recipe, I promise it is true.
-They start with an easy shortbread cookie crust that you top with a delicious cinnamon apple mixture.
+These bars start with an easy shortbread cookie crust that you top with a delicious cinnamon apple mixture.

-Bake to perfection, add the cinnamon glaze and enjoy a delicious combination of shortbread and apple pie in bar form.
+Baked to perfection, add the cinnamon glaze and enjoy a delicious combination of shortbread and apple pie in bar form.

-Based on the sheer number of apple recipes and pumpkin recipes on this site, you’ve probably gathered than fall is my favorite baking season.
+Based on the sheer number of apple recipes and pumpkin recipes on this site, you’ve probably gathered that fall is my favorite baking season.
 I can’t help but want to bake (and eat) when the days get cooler and the leaves start turning.

 Bake sales, Halloween parties, Mondays . .all great reasons to bake some delicious apple bars.
-And we all know Thanksgiving isn’t complete without at least one Apple Pie.
+And we all know Thanksgiving isn’t complete without at least one Dutch Apple Pie.

 While I love the classic apple recipes, sometimes you need something just a little bit different.